40 Jaggard Way, Staplehurst

-We have two parking spaces on our driveway at Splash Paws which are there for our clients' use during their appointment.
+We have TWO parking spaces on our driveway at Splash Paws which are there for our clients' use during their appointment.
 If you arrive a little bit early for your appointment, please wait in Offens Drive until a space become vacant.
-Once you have parked your car, please wait in your car (not by the door or in the garden) and we will come out and collect you.
+Once you have parked your car considerately, please wait in your car (not by the door or in the garden) and we will come out and collect you.
 This is for you and your dog's safety.
 After your dog's hydrotherapy session please do not take your dog for a walk, catch up on your emails or phone messages and leave your car on the drive as our next clients will be waiting to park.
 Thank you!

 This is almost impossible to know before we start working with your dog.
 We recommend that all dogs commence with at least 1 or 2 sessions per week for the first 3 - 4 weeks to 'kick start' muscle growth and recovery.

 We would then reduce the number of sessions for a further period of 4+ weeks; it all depends on the improvements and results achieved.

 The time between appointments can then be lengthened to fortnightly or one session every three weeks, etc depending on your dog's requirements and your wishes.